FredHutch/coop/_drafts/whrc-letter.md

 ---
-title: "Title goes here" # replace with the title of your post, a short catchy description to entice readers
+title: "Accurate and affirming messaging in research communications" # replace with the title of your post, a short catchy description to entice readers
-author: AUTHOR_NAME # the author value should match the 'title' value of your contributor file located here /gh-pages/_contributors.
-If you do not have a contributor file, please feel free to make one or contact one of our team members to assist you.
-categories: # delete the categories that do not apply and keep at least one
+author: Lauren Wolfe
   - Community
-  - Technical
   - Science
 tags: # add 1-4 lowercase tags that are relevant to your post, ex: r, python, genomics, workflows
-  - r
+  -
-  - python
+  -
 ---

-##Replace this with the content for your blog post
+Recently the [Women's HIV Research Collaboartive (WHRC)](https://www.hanc.info/legacy/Pages/workingGroups.aspx) released a [call to action for groups to commit to  scientifically accurate and culturally affirming messaging about study populations in COVID-19 and HIV research](https://docs.google.com/forms/d/e/1FAIpQLScGiGIMfFhHZlDZqoMFl9TciIjVLrcE5C0fn7xwHs3uigH25g/viewform?fbzx=-6459206408865500870).
+While the Coop does not publish on or conduct any research in these areas, a large portion of what we do is related to data and scientific communication.
+We feel that this call to action is important and relevant to our work so we have signed to show our commitment to this effort.
+This post will go into what actions the letter calls for and why we believe this effort is so important.

+## Accurate, affirming, and thoughtful messaging

+Studies and datasets that have human participants require extra care.
+We often talk about that extra care in terms of privacy and HIPPA laws and the conversation ends there.
+When we only talk about participants in terms of the data that they provide to a study, it becomes easy to forget that each data point is actually representative of a human who's personhood and identity extend far beyond the confines of whatever metrics we've captured.